gklsan/gklsan/README.md

 ## 📚 Blog & Articles

-I regularly share my insights and experiences on [Medium](https://gklsan.medium.com/).
+I regularly share my insights and experiences on [Medium](https://gklsan.medium.com/) and [Dev.to](https://dev.to/gklsan).
 Check out my articles and feel free to offer a coffee if you find them helpful!

 ---